 We are subject to a variety of risks that arise out of our financial services and other businesses, many of which are not within our control.
-We manage our ongoing business risks in accordance with our risk management policies and procedures, some of which are described in the "Risk Management Report" in the 2018 Annual Report of MGL and in Note 36 to our 2018 annual financial statements.
+We manage our ongoing business risks in accordance with our risk management policies and procedures, some of which are described in the "Risk Management Report" in our 2018 Annual Report and Note 37 to our 2018 annual financial statements.
 The following are some of the more significant risk factors that could affect our businesses, prospects, results of operations or financial condition.